 Fostering FAQ

 Golden Bond Rescue needs caring, responsible dog lovers to join our foster home team by opening their homes and their hearts to our rescued dogs.
-Here are some common questions people ask about being a foster parent.
+Here are some common questions people ask about being a foster parent:

 - Why is fostering so important?